tsuru/tsuru/docs/reference/api.rst

 ************************************

     * Method: GET
-    * URI: /services/instances/<serviceinstancename>
+    * Endpoint: /services/instances/<serviceinstancename>
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success and a json with the service instance data.
+Returns 200 in case of success and a JSON with the service instance data.
 Returns 404 if the service instance does not exists.